 Waste to energy solutions provide a convenient solution to both environmental loading and energy production, especially in distributed energy models.

 In order to be fully sustainable, we have to truly address waste challenges.
 The ultimate solution is the reduction of waste at source, meaning less waste production.
 Business models are based on the availability and type of waste, energy needs, and technology solutions.
 However, care should be taken in applying off-the-shelf solutions to particular projects, meaning each project should be evaluated on a stand-alone basis.
-The world has seen a wide range of initiatives and collaborative efforts to minimize the impact of waste on sustainable development and use it as a resource to bring about further benefits for humanity.
+Numerous global initiatives and cooperative efforts have been made to reduce waste’s negative effects on sustainable development and to turn it into a resource that will benefit humanity even more.

 The example of UAE

-In 2021, the UAE government launched the Circular Economy Policy to ensure proper and efficient use of natural resources and products, as part of its efforts to promote environmental health, support the adoption of clean production methods, and achieve the country’s vision to be a global pioneer of green growth and sustainable development.
+The UAE government established the Circular Economy Policy in 2021 to guarantee the responsible and effective use of natural resources and products.
+This initiative is part of the country’s efforts to advance environmental health, encourage the use of clean production techniques, and realize its vision of becoming a global leader in sustainable development and green growth.
 The policy is expected to support the country’s economic growth, innovation, competitiveness, while mitigating environmental impact.

 There exist a variety of business models for waste to energy solutions.
 A number of countries are providing electrical production subsidies as incentive for putting up WtE plants.
-While build-operate-transfer or build-operate-own-transfer schemes are being undertaken on large infrastructure projects, community-based companies are also available for smaller applications.
+While build-operate-transfer or build-operate-own-transfer schemes are being implemented on large infrastructure projects, community-based companies are also available for smaller applications.